> The Watersons > Songs > Idumea

 An American Sacred Harp hymn.
 We were taught several of these by some devotees in Washington, D.C.
 They are also known as shape-note hymns because the music was written out with triangles, squares etc., instead of the usual oval chrotchets and quavers, to enable the musically illiterate to sightread easily.

 The Watersons sang the Sacred Harp hymn Idumea in 1977 on their album Sound, Sound Your Instruments of Joy.
 This recording was also included in the 1990 CD reissue of Frost and Fire, in 2003 on The Definitive Collection and on the Topic CD sampler The Season Round.
 A.L.
-Lloyd commented on the original album:
+Lloyd noted on the original album:

 The words of this beauty are by Charles Wesley ( 1707-88) who wrote more than 6,500 hymns.
 To our discredit it early faded out of English hymnals, but it was kept alive in the hymnbooks used on the American frontier.
 The Watersons’ tune, which is one of several used for the ballad of Lord Thomas and Fair Ellinder, is claimed by Ananias Davisson, compiler of the Kentucky Harmony (1815).
 Subsequently, Wesley’s words set to Davisson’s tune appeared in several influential hymnbooks, notably Southern Harmony (1835) and Christian Harmony (1866).
 To this day it remains one of the best-favoured hymns in remoter settlements of the upland Southern states of America.